 Adding return air walls to heat and ventilate the inboard side of solid masonry walls in gallery spaces, preventing condensation on existing walls

 Compartmentalizing humidified spaces with doors and air barriers

 Constructing single-wythe brick veneer walls at new galleries to accommodate insulation and durable air and vapor barriers while maintaining historic appearances

-As part of the 2004 project, SGH evaluated condensation issues at gallery lay lights and developed a remedial program, including new mechanical systems dedicated for the attic space and added at the roof level to limit disruption to the museum.
-We determined that alterations to the lay lights were not needed.
+As part of the 2004 project, SGH evaluated condensation issues at gallery lay lights.
+We determined that alterations to the lay lights were not needed, but developed a remedial program that included new mechanical systems dedicated for the attic space and added at the roof level to limit disruption to the museum.

 SGH also provided building enclosure design services for a new glass addition and highlights of our work for that project include the following: